galaxiarmy/surplus-mobile-app/README.md

 # surplus-mobile-app
 Technical Test Surplus Indonesia as Mobile Developer

-This project use React Native framework, only ruuning on Android
+This project use React Native framework, only running on Android

 Node Version : >= 14